 The plaintiff shall prove the existence of the following elements to seek compensation of damages:

 The dissemination of such statements can be conducted both orally and in writing.
-The loss of income in case of business disparagement can be proved by showing invoices, tax returns, bank account statements of the company.
+You can prove the loss of income in business disparagement by showing invoices, tax returns, and bank account statements of the company.

 For harm to reputation victims mostly recover such damages as: